Becker muscular dystrophy: Treatment

 There is no known cure for Becker muscular dystrophy yet.
 Treatment is aimed at control of symptoms to maximize the quality of life which can be measured by specific questionnaires.
-Activity is encouraged and can be considered vital for long term survivability for these patients.
+Activity is encouraged and can be considered vital for long-term survivability for these patients.
 Inactivity (such as bed rest) or sitting down for too long can worsen the muscle disease.
 Physical therapy may be helpful to maintain muscle strength.
 Orthopedic appliances such as braces and wheelchairs may improve mobility and self-care.

 Immunosuppressant steroids have been known to help slow the progression of Becker muscular dystrophy.
-The drug prednisone contributes to an increased production of the protein utrophin which closely resembles dystrophin, the protein that is defective in BMD.
+The drug prednisone contributes to increased production of the protein utrophin which closely resembles dystrophin, the protein that is defective in BMD.

 The cardiac problems that occur with EDMD and myotonic muscular dystrophy may require a pacemaker.
-Other cardiomyopathy seen in Beckers can also be treated with ACE-inhibitors, cardiac transplant, and other personalized treatment.
+Other cardiomyopathies seen in Becker muscular dystrophy can also be treated with ACE inhibitors, cardiac transplant, and other personalized treatments.

 The investigational drug Debio-025 is a known inhibitor of the protein cyclophilin D, which regulates the swelling of mitochondria in response to cellular injury.
 Researchers decided to test the drug in mice engineered to carry MD after earlier laboratory tests showed deleting a gene that encodes cyclophilin D reduced swelling and reversed or prevented the disease's muscle-damaging characteristics.
 According to a review by Bushby, et al. if a primary protein is not functioning properly then maybe another protein could take its place by augmenting it.
 Upregulation of compensatory proteins has been done in models of transgenic mice.